List of The Hunger Games characters: Volumnia Gaul

-Dr. Volumnia Gaul is a sadistic and whimsical mad scientist who is the indirect creator of the Hunger Games.
+Dr. Volumnia Gaul is a sadistic and misanthropist mad scientist who is the indirect creator of the Hunger Games.
 She is the initial Head Gamemaker of the 10th Hunger Games.
 She developed the Hunger Games from an assignment done by two of her university students before the war, Crassus Snow and Casca Highbottom.
 She views the Games as a way to represent the lack of control and order without the Capitol in a Hobbesian fashion.
-She is also head of the Capitol's Experimental Weapons Division, creating many mutations as part of her job, and a professor of military theory at the University.
+She is also head of the Capitol's Experimental Weapons Division, creating many muttations as part of her job, and a professor of military theory at the university.
 In The Ballad of Songbirds and Snakes, she behaves eccentrically and sadistically places mentors in dangerous situations.
 She specifically takes a particular liking to Coriolanus Snow, due to his ideas for the Games and thoughts on control and order.
-Eventually, she has him honorably discharged from the Peacekeepers, enrolls him at the University, and even makes him an intern for the Gamemakers.
+Eventually, she has him honorably discharged from the Peacekeepers, enrolls him at the university, and even makes him an intern for the Gamemakers.

+In Sunrise on the Reaping, taking place forty years later, Haymitch recalls that Gaul hosted the 25th Hunger Games, the First Quarter Quell, with Lucky Flickerman.
+Haymitch described Gaul as a relic of a woman at that point who was credited with coining the phrase "may the odds be EVER in your favor."
+The phrase caught on as a way to wish someone good luck, but Haymitch considered it to be a sadistic thing to say to a tribute given that survival's an impossibility for twenty-three of the twenty-four kids.

 Casca Highbottom

-Casca Highbottom is the headmaster of the Academy, the most prestigious high school in Panem, and publicly credited as the creator of the Hunger Games.
-While attending University, Crassus Snow got him drunk during an assignment to get him to give him all his ideas, this assignment later morphed into the Hunger Games.
-Traumatized by this, he became a morphing addict, leading to a young Coriolanus Snow to mockingly call him "High-as-a-kiteBottom" behind his back.
-He never forgave Crassus for what he did so he made his son, Coriolanus, the mentor for Lucy Gray Bard out of revenge.
-Eventually he proves Snow cheated in the Games and forces him to join the Peacekeepers as punishment.
-When Snow becomes a student at the University, he becomes Snow's first victim to die from his signature weapon of poison.
+Casca Highbottom is the academic dean of the Academy, the most prestigious high school in Panem, and publicly credited as the creator of the Hunger Games.
+While attending the university, Crassus Snow got him drunk during an assignment to get him to give him all his ideas for a thought experiment, this assignment later morphed into the Hunger Games.
+Traumatized and betrayed by his former best friend, Highbottom became a morphling addict, leading to a young Coriolanus Snow to mockingly call him "High-as-a-kite-Bottom" behind his back.
+He never forgave Crassus for what he did and so he made his son, Coriolanus, the mentor for Lucy Gray Baird out of revenge.
+Eventually he proves Coriolanus cheated in the Games and forces him to join the Peacekeepers as punishment, clueless that Dr. Gaul was backing Coriolanus from behind the scenes.
+Just before Coriolanus started at the university, he visited Highbottom one final time, his mere presence back in the Capitol proof that, despite all Highbottom's efforts to finish his hated enemy for good, "Snow lands on top."
+Highbottom dies soon after as he takes tainted morphling that Coriolanus intentionally left behind, the first to die from Snow's signature weapon of poison.